waynegakuo/nova-reel/README.md

    - Click the gear icon (⚙️) next to "Project Overview" → "Project settings"
    - Scroll to "Your apps" section
    - If you don't have a web app yet, click "Add app" → Web icon (`</>`)
-   - Give your app a name (e.g., "Nova Reel Web App") and click "Register app"
+   - Give your app a name (e.g., "Nova Reel Web App")
+   - Check the Firebase Hosting box
+   - Click "Register app"

 2. **Get your Firebase configuration:**
-   - In the "SDK setup and configuration" section, select "Config"
-   - Copy the configuration object (it looks like this):
+   - In the "Add Firebase SDK" step, copy the configuration object (it looks like this):
    ```javascript
    {
      apiKey: "your-api-key-here",